Have you ever read an article that is so captivating and absorbing that you found it hard to stop reading mid-way?

 If the opening sentence can’t lure the reader into reading the next sentence seamlessly, the possibility that they will finish the rest of the article or even the introduction is dismal.

-Start your introduction with an interesting question, a quote or a fact that makes the reader want to know more.
-Remember to keep it short and captivating.
+Start your introduction with an interesting fact that makes readers want to know more.

 Here are some great examples of opening lines: